permutamario/math-visualizer/Documentation/PluginCreationGuide.md

 3. **Use the environment API directly**: No need for defensive programming or type checking

-4. **Keep state in the plugin**: Don't modify global objects or DOM
+4. **Keep state in the plugin**: Don't modify global objects or DOM directly.
+Only exception is changing parameters which should be done through changeParameter.

 5. **Respond to parameter changes**: Don't poll for changes